 Babies treat the sounds of crying differently from other sounds.
 In one study with 34-hour-old infants, infants cried often when hearing the sound of another newborn’s cry.
-When these infants were in a quiet room or when they heard a cry-like sound (just as loud) made on a synthesizer, they cried less often.
-Some researchers believe that this ability is the foundation for empathy, which develops in the second year of life.
+When these infants were in a quiet room or heard a cry-like sound (just as loud) made on a synthesizer, they cried less often.
+Some researchers believe this ability is the foundation for empathy, which develops in the second year of life.

 Brothers, L. (1989).
 A biological perspective on empathy.
 American Journal of Psychiatry, 146, 10

 Sagi, A., & Hoffman, M. L. (1976).
 Empathetic distress in the newborn.
 Developmental Psychology, 12, 175